Barcelona highlights – Photo Friday

 Top places to visit for photography

-Here are some photography thoughts and places to keep in mind when visiting Barcelona;
+Here are some photography thoughts and places to keep in visiting the top things to do in Barcelona.

 1. Try to go to a high vantage point like Montjuic hill so you can get complete panoramic views of the entire city from the hillsides down to the ocean